Saturday, August 7, 2010

 Straight from the writings of Dr. Victor Frank, founder/creator of Total Body Modification, here are 78 reasons to avoid sugar.

-1. Sugar can suppress the immune system.
+1. Sugar can suppress the immune system.2.
+Sugar can upset the body's mineral balance.

 3. Sugar can cause hyperactivity, anxiety, concentration difficulties, and crankiness in children.